5/16/2024

 Jennifer Black

-Yeah, when it comes to the trades, those kind of take time and usually those don't finalize and close out in the accounting process of that till the second half of the month.
-So, I can't give you an accurate depiction of where we are right now because of the way the timing falls in the accounting for those happen.
+Yeah, when it comes to the trades, those kind of take time.
+And usually those don't finalize and close out in the accounting process of that till the second half of the month.
+So I can't give you an accurate depiction of where we are right now because of the way the time involves in the accounting for those happen.

 speaker